English + History Class – “11th/12th Grade”

 - American Films – We view several classic uplifting, funny, exciting, and suspenseful American films.

-- Games/Fun Stuff – Memory games, Taboo, American History Connect Four, Jeopardy!, Pictionary, and more
+- Games/Activities – Memory games, Taboo, U. S. History Connect Four, Jeopardy!, Pictionary, and more

-• Short Stories, Poems, and Essays – This year we have an updated edition, with many killer new selections!
-I’ve sorted through literally hundreds of short stories and essays and chosen only the very best, with many hidden gems I’ll guarantee you’ve never even heard of.
+- Volume 2: Short Stories, Poems, and Essays – Many “capital” new selections!
+I’ve sorted through literally hundreds of short stories and essays and chosen the very best, with many hidden gems I’ll guarantee you’ve never even heard of.

 We take a close look at a number of important ideas, persons, movements, and events in American history, including the origins of American liberty, America’s “conservative” revolution, the Constitution, the “Civil War” and Reconstruction, World War I, the Great Depression, the “New Deal,” World War II, communism and the Cold War, the civil rights movement, and modern presidencies.
 We have a number of in-class group studies, activities, and discussions.
 American History also includes various audio-visuals like American music pieces, photographs, paintings, documentary film clips, radio clips, full-length films, and more.